Itz-fork/Mega.nz-Bot/README.md

 # Features
-- Download, Upload files/folders easily ⚡
+- ⚡ Download, Upload files/folders easily
-- No login required 🙅‍♂️
+- 🙅‍♂️ No login required*
-- Support for Mega.nz user account 🗃️
+- 🗃️ Support for Mega.nz user account
-- Support for both private and public content 🤝
+- 🤝 Support for both private and public content
+- 🛡 Can be used as either private or public bot
-- DDL to mega.nz upload 🖇
+- 🖇 Direct download link to mega.nz upload

 # Deploy